bordera-randy/Resources/Student Resources/az104_updated.md

   - If you need separation of roles, you can create a new tenant and assign roles and permissions on that account.

 ### Custom Domains
+- You initially get tenantname.onmicrosoft.com
+- Custom names must be fully qualified: Not a local name but an online name.
+- Ownership must be verified
+  - Microsoft gives text records (TXT or MX)
+  - You put a text record in DNS to get verified
+- You can verify multiple domains
+- Possible to register subdomains but you register the parent domain.
+- In Portal: Active Directory → Custom domain names → Add custom domain

 ### Multiple Directories
 - Resource independence